auchalet/myLampVM/README.md

 # My LAMP VM

-This is just a Vagrant box with the stack I regularly use at work and for personnal projects.
-Based on ubuntu/trusty, nothing fancy, provisioned with a good ol' bash file, noob friendly.
+This is just a Vagrant box with the stack I use on a regular basis.
+Based on debian/jessie, nothing fancy, provisioned with a good ol' bash file, noob friendly.

 ```
 git clone https://github.com/vince-db/myLampVM.git
 cd myLampVM
+vagrant plugin install vagrant-vbguest
 vagrant up
 ```